On this page:

 The mathematics component of the Bachelor of Arts program surveys the classical areas of mathematics—analysis, algebra, and geometry—and their history.
 Courses in statistics and in computer science provide a taste of two relatively young branches of the mathematical sciences.
 In addition, a broad choice of electives allows one to either pursue greater depth in one of these areas, or to sample a broader range of courses in mathematics, statistics, and computing.

-View Bachelor of Arts in Mathematics program information and degree requirements in the University Catalog.
+View Bachelor of Arts in Mathematics program information and degree requirements in the Academic Catalog.

 Phan Loi, Ph.D.